The translation of this document is outdated.

 1) hold the position of the executive director and deputy

-executive director, the head of a rural territory or city
+executive director, the head of a rural territory or town

 administration and his or her deputy;